isolutionsag/devops-security-cheat-sheet/docs/index.md

 # General

+In context of DevOps security try to always follow the `Need to know` and `least privilege` principles.

 ## Supply Chain Security

 Since the SolarWinds hack, supply chain security has become significantly more important.
 The following recommendations will help you to increase supply chain security at least a little bit.